 Sr. Sarah Sultan

 Ustadha Sarah Sultan teaches Psychology and Counseling.
 Professionally trained as a counselor, she has worked extensively with both youth and families providing diverse clinical services in mental health.
 She has worked with adolescents at a residential treatment center specializing in helping clients to recover from crises and has experience in a variety of treatment programs.
 She has also delivered lectures combining the principles of Islam and psychology encouraging people to improve their relationships with Allah (swt), their families and their communities.
 Part of her objective in teaching psychology is to raise greater awareness of the field from an Islamic perspective and how it applies to Muslims, address misconceptions, and alleviate the stigma surrounding mental illness.
+She has collaborated with Yaqeen Institute on several series that address diverse mental health issues in the Muslim community.

 “Mishkah University exemplifies the applicability of Islamic principles in every facet of our lives.
 Teaching a secular science from an Islamic perspective has been a privilege and has provided the opportunity to instill these ideals in the lives of Mishkah’s wonderful students.”